 Your tuition is buying the teacher’s time, training, and experience.
 Please try to keep this standing appointment.
 If a lesson must be missed please give at least a 24-hour notice.
 Makeup lessons are not offered, though students may swap times with other students to avoid missing a lesson altogether.
 Lessons missed by the teacher will be credited or made up.

-Each student who registers for lessons in the fall makes a commitment for the entire school year (September through May).
-Thus, ending lessons is only appropriate at the end of the school year.
+Each student who registers for lessons in the fall makes a commitment for the entire year (June through May).
+Thus, ending lessons is only appropriate at the end of May.
 If an exception to this policy is necessary, a month’s notice is required.
 If notice is not given, tuition for one month will still be owed.

 Absolutely not!
 Have you ever heard of an adult student who regretted starting piano lessons?
 As with any new venture, you must be willing to put in the time.
 It doesn’t need to be hours every day, but an adult’s week could fly by without a single note played.
 Schedule in the time each day to get to the piano, attend your weekly lessons, and you will be absolutely amazed with yourself!

 Students must meet all of their weekly assignments.
 At each lesson we will review practice techniques specific for that week and set a personal practice goal.
 Regular practice is absolutely essential for successful music lessons.
 It doesn’t matter how skilled the teacher is if the student isn’t willing to put in consistent time during the week.
 All students are expected to have clipped fingernails to ensure proper piano technique.

 Parental support is a must for the child’s musical growth.
 In addition to a good instrument, students need uninterrupted practice time and encouragement.
 While it is important for children to develop independence they sometimes need to be reminded to practice.
 Leaving it completely up to the child to remember to practice daily usually results in lack of practicing and the whole experience fizzling out.
 Younger students might need parental help during the week to to make sure they are following their weekly assignments.